Building a Better Team

 This results in snap decisions that could force you to hire the wrong person for the job just because you need to fill the position.
 Developing a strategic staffing plan and investing in the growth of junior staff members is much less painful than not having a qualified replacement or worrying about who might be next to leave.

-As I’ve written in a previous blog post, staffing is one of the crucial functions of management.
+As I wrote in a previous blog post, staffing is one of the most crucial functions of management.
 It’s not something to leave to your HR team—you should take a hands-on approach to developing a staffing plan for your business.

 The “Always Hiring” Mentality

-The first thing to do when developing a strategic staffing plan for your business is to adopt an “always hiring” mentality.
-It’s vital to begin finding qualified candidates before you ever need them so there are people on your radar in an emergency hiring situation.
+The first step in developing a strategic staffing plan for your business is to adopt an “always hiring” mentality.
+It’s vital to begin finding qualified candidates before you ever need them, so there are people on your radar in an emergency hiring situation.

 Work with your team to create comprehensive job descriptions for all available positions and post your jobs on job boards even when you don’t have an opening.
-Your goal should be to collect a pool of potential employees qualified for your roles.
+Your goal should be to assemble a pool of qualified potential employees for your roles.

 When networking, list people you might want to hire down the line.
-Keep a file on these candidates and stay in touch with them to gauge whether they’re still interested as time goes on.
-You can do this by sending a friendly email about your industry’s news, arranging a chat about their career goals, or even keeping them up-to-date about potential opportunities your company might have coming soon.
+Keep a file on these candidates and stay in touch with them to gauge whether their interest remains over time.
+You can do this by sending a friendly email about your industry’s news, arranging a chat to discuss their career goals, or keeping them up-to-date about potential opportunities your company might have coming soon.

 Recruit from Within

 According to the Society for Human Resource Management, it’s a good idea to evaluate the skills of your current employees before looking for outside candidates.
-Recruiting from within guarantees you’ll fill the position with someone familiar with the company culture and values.
+Recruiting from within ensures that you’ll fill the position with someone familiar with the company’s culture and values.

 Take the time to discuss career goals with your junior staff members.
-You will learn what they want and which ones might be a candidate for future promotion.
+You will learn what they want and which ones might be candidates for future promotion.
 If you know an employee is interested in advancement, work with them to create a plan of things they should learn or do to give them the necessary experience.
-Meet with them to review their progress at scheduled intervals.
+Meet with them at scheduled intervals to review their progress.

 Create a depth chart for every position in your organization.
 Your goal should be to have at least one internal candidate and one external candidate from your files for every role.
-This guarantees you’ll know who to reach out to if a position suddenly opens up and cuts down on the time the hiring process takes.
+This ensures you’ll know who to contact if a position becomes available, reducing the time required for the hiring process.

 Having a great team and a full roster determines the ultimate success of your business.
 Click here for a free copy of my eBook, The 10 Critical Responsibilities of a CEO.